 Having a free tenant screening service like Tellus ensures that the information you receive will be accurate.
 Tellus partners with Naborly to deliver comprehensive reports covering all areas mentioned above, so that you have all the information you need to make an informed decision.

-To see just how thorough this screening service is, check out this sample report.
-We’ll look at the details below.
+To see just how thorough this screening service is, we'll look at a sample report from Naborly.

 The Naborly Score